NateEag/how-i-code/content/human-names.rst

 probably be defined per-language).

 Names should be stored exactly as provided.
-Remember that names are language-specific so `character encodings`_ are critical.
+Remember that names are language-specific so getting `character encodings`_ right is critical.

 A brave system might address people by nickname.
 It could construct nicknames by using all characters in their full name up to the first whitespace